-Residency Continuance.
+A. Residency Continuance.
 It is the intent of the Community to permit residents to continue to reside within the Community if a resident becomes no longer capable of paying the Monthly Fee and/or charges of the Community as a result of financial reversals occurring after occupancy, provided such reversals, in the Community's judgment, are not the result of willful, intentional, or unreasonable dissipation of the Resident's assets and as limited in this section.
 Dissipation of assets can take many forms, including but not limited to, overuse of certain discretionary services, such as home care service, when circumstances indicated more judicious use of your resources.
 When a Resident becomes unable to pay through no fault of his or her own, the Community will give careful consideration to subsidizing the fees and charges payable by the Resident so long as such subsidy can be made without impairing the ability of the Community to attain its objectives while operating on a sound financial basis.
 Any determination by the Community with regard to the granting of financial assistance shall be within the sole discretion of the Community, and the Community does not guarantee that it will subsidize the fees and charges payable by any resident.
 If financial assistance is awarded, some change in your accommodations at the Community may be required.
-Prior to the Community providing subsidy, the remaining refundable portion of the Entrance Fee due to a Resident who entered under a Fifty Percent (50%) or Ninety Percent (90%) refundable Entrance Fee will be applied to the cost of care in the Assisted Living, Memory Care or Health Care Center.
-In such circumstances, an Entrance Fee refund can only be paid for care received at the Community-funds will not be paid directly to any other facility or vendor besides the Community.
-Resident agrees to apply for Medicaid if eligible.
+Community providing subsidy, the remaining refundable portion of the Entrance Fee due to a Resident who entered under a ninety percent (90%) refundable Entrance Fee will be applied to the cost of care in the Assisted Living or Health Care Center. circumstances, an Entrance Fee refund can only be paid for care received at the Community-funds will not be paid directly to any other facility or vendor besides the Community.